What normalization means

 Privacy and browser processing

-SoundSlicr's MVP avoids accounts, billing, saved cloud projects, and intentional backend uploads for audio processing.
+SoundSlicr's current version avoids accounts, billing, saved cloud projects, and intentional backend uploads for audio processing.
 Files are selected from your device and processed in the browser with FFmpeg WASM where needed.

 Browser processing depends on file length, codec support, device memory, and browser behavior.
 If a file fails, try a smaller section or a more common source format.